aeslaughter/moose/docs/content/documentation/interfaces/SetupInterface.md

 !input test/tests/controls/time_periods/dampers/control.i block=Controls

 Depending on the system these options or others will be available, since as discussed in [Creating Custom Execute Flags](#creating-custom-execute-flags) custom flags may be added.
-The complete list of execution flags is provided by MOOSE are listed in the "resisterExecFlags" function.
+The complete list of execution flags is provided by MOOSE are listed in the "registerExecFlags" function.

 !text framework/src/base/MooseApp.C re_start=void\nMooseApp::registerExecFlags\(\) re_end=void\nMooseApp::registerExecFlag\(